May 24, 2019 / Educational

 How To Start Making Handmade Jewelry

 Are you ready to start making your own jewelry?
 Whether you're looking to start a side business, make a career move or just take it up as a hobby there are a lot of ways to learn.
 Try searching YouTube for tips on what you need to get started and how to do some of the basic techniques.
 Starting your handmade jewelry journey at home is great, but you'll really want to get out and go to a class or workshop.
-Getting the in-person training with the ability to ask questions and receive feedback from a highly skilled jewelry instructor is the best way to learn.
+Getting in-person training with the ability to ask questions and receive feedback from a qualified jewelry instructor makes a huge difference.
+And, of course, don't forget to buy your jewelry making supplies from a trusted source like Halstead!

 If you would like to read further into what can and can not be legally called "Handmade" jewelry check out the FTC Guidelines on the JVC Legal website.